spacemeshos/post-rs/docs/profiler.md

 ## Is that all that is happening during the proof generation?
 Additionally for every group of 16 nonces there is an additional computation - often referred to as `k2pow` - required.
 It serves as mitigation against some possible attacks by dishonest smeshers.

+On the mainnet, each set of 64 nonces requires one `k2pow` computation.
+In the case of a low-end CPU with a hash rate of 500 in the [RandomX benchmark](https://xmrig.com/benchmark), approximately 2 minutes and 30 seconds are needed to process 1 SU (a Space Unit on the mainnet equates to 64GiB).
+This processing time scales up linearly with the hash rate.
+You may want to check out the single and multicore results from the benchmark for more details.

-Plaese add that time to the final time needed to generate a proof.
+Please add that time to the final time needed to generate a proof.

 # Tips & Hints